hannahawalsh/ESG_AI/README.md

 streamlit run app.py
 ```
 You should be navigated to a localhost link where you will see the application running.

+Thanks to Streamlit Sharing, we have also been able to host the app for free!
+You can find that [**HERE**](https://share.streamlit.io/hannahawalsh/esg_ai/main/app.py)!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)